-Each year fires occurring during the Christmas season injure 2,600 individuals and cause over $930 million in damage.
-According to the Office of Fire Prevention and Control (http://www.dos.state.ny.us/fire/firewww.html), there are simple life-saving steps you can take to ensure a safe and happy holiday.
-By following some of the outlined precautionary tips, individuals can greatly reduce their chances of becoming a holiday fire casualty.
+Each year fires occurring during the winter season injure thousands of individuals and cause millions of dollars in damages.
+There are simple life-saving steps we can take to ensure our safety.
+By following some of the outlined precautionary tips, individuals can greatly reduce their chances of becoming a fire casualty.

 Remove snow surrounding a fire hydrant

 While many welcome our winter wonderland, did you know that snow could cause a great fire risk to your home?
 If a fire hydrant is buried in the snow, that's not a good thing if your home catches fire.
-An uncleared fire hydrant could cost firefighters that precious time needed to protect your home and your family.
+An uncleared fire hydrant could cost firefighters that precious time needed to protect your home and family.
+Fire hydrants way also freeze causing the inability of the hydrant to flow water during a time of an emergency.

 The Rochester Fire Department encourages you to not only reset your clock, but also to change the batteries in your smoke and carbon monoxide detectors.